waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Ilex Forest Layout Confirmation (Turn 17216)
 - Confirmed via the Azalea Town entrance that Ilex Forest is split into disconnected sections.
 The southern entrance leads to a small, dead-end area with no path to the main forest where the Farfetch'd puzzle takes place.
+- **LADDER**: Traversable warp.
+Must be activated by moving *onto* the tile from an adjacent tile.
+Standing on the ladder and pressing A or a direction does nothing.
+(Verified)